Last Updated on 12/08/2025

 What is PageRank?

-Google has implemented an algorithm like this to help it assess the overall authority of a website and its pages.
+Google has implemented an algorithm similar to this to help assess the overall authority of a website and its pages.

-A website’s PageRank, a number between 0 and 10, is determined based on its usefulness and relevance to users.
+A website’s PageRank, a number ranging from 0 to 10, is determined based on its usefulness and relevance to users.

 What Is a Blogger Income Report?